 Pennsylvania Conventional Loans 2026

 From Philadelphia's historic neighborhoods to Pittsburgh's revitalized communities, conventional loans offer Pennsylvania buyers removable PMI and flexible terms.
-With limits up to $929,200 in Pike County, conventional financing covers most PA homes.
+With a $832,750 conforming limit statewide, conventional financing covers most PA homes.

 The Conventional Advantage: PMI Disappears